Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 Transaction hash
 ^^^^^^^^^^^^^^^^

 When you click a transaction hash, transaction information appears.
 The information is different depending upon whether the transaction was successful or rejected.
-Remember that this information is dependent on whether you have selected Mainnet or Testnet.

 .. image:: ../images/ccd-scan/ccd-scan-home-transaction-success.png